raspberrypilearning/electricity-generation/en/step_6.md

 --- /task ---

-You are now going to input the resources data for your chosen country.
-Below is the table again so you can easily identify the values.
+Now you can input the resources data for your chosen country.
+Below is the table to help you identify the values.

 Resource Type | Brazil | Canada | Iceland | India | Ireland | Norway | Singapore | S.Africa | USA |
 | --- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |